Sharing Guidelines

 Pre-existing Condition Exceptions:

 • Heart and Cancer Conditions: Bills for pre-existing heart and cancer conditions are subject to a five-year waiting period from the start of membership.
-After this waiting period, the sharing limits in Section III.D will apply.
+After this waiting period, the sharing limits in Section III.C will apply.
 This waiting period will not apply to a new heart or cancer condition that occurs after membership begins.

 • Type 1 Diabetes: Bills for pre-existing type 1 diabetes are not eligible for sharing.